Allison Harvard

-Allison Harvard Burke (January 8, 1988) is an American model, artist, actress, and Internet celebrity, best known as the runner-up of America's Next Top Model 12 and 17: All-Stars.
+Allison Harvard Burke (January 8, 1988) is an American model, artist, actress, and Internet celebrity, best known as the runner-up of America's Next Top Model Cycle 12 and 17: All-Stars.
 Harvard has appeared on a number of magazine covers, such as Harper's Bazaar, L'Officiel, ONE, WeTheUrban, and one of the Philippines' leading fashion magazines, Mega.
 She was the brand endorser of the Belo Medical Group and covered their special edition magazine.

 Early life

 Harvard was born in Houston, Texas, and raised in New Orleans, Louisiana.
 She attended Louisiana State University in Baton Rouge before transferring to the University of New Orleans, where she studied art during Spring 2009.
 Her artwork is featured in the 2007 novel The Story Told at Night by Liza Kuznetsova.

 In 2005, before her appearance on America's Next Top Model, Harvard gained notoriety as an Internet meme on 4chan, where she became known as Creepy-chan.